The distribution of Weierstrass points on a tropical curve

 Thus to show \eqref{eq:convergence-e} using \eqref{eq:j-slope} and \eqref{eq:f-to-j}, it suffices to show that

-First we explain why ``slope of $\frac1N f_N$ on $e$'' converges in the limit, even though the function may have distinct slopes on $e$.
-Note that $\reddiv{s}{D_N}$ has at most one chip on the interior of the segment $e$; otherwise it could be further $s$-reduced by Dhar's burning algorithm.
-For the same reason $\reddiv{t}{D_N}$ has at most one chip on the interior of $e$.
-Thus $f_N$ has at most three distinct slopes on $e$ and adjacent slopes differ by 1.

-We give an intuitive reason why \eqref{eq:approx-limit} is true: The slope of the function $f_N$ on a directed segment is equal to the net number of chips moving across the segment, as we move from $\reddiv{s}{D_N}$ to $\reddiv{t}{D_N}$ along any path in the linear system $|D_N|$.
-If we follow $\reddiv{x}{D_N}$ as $x$ varies from $s$ to $t$, we have $N-g$ chips moving in the ``forward'' direction of $e$ (following $x$) and some number of chips moving in reverse one-by-one.
-The number of ``reverse-moving'' chips is equal to $\#(W_N\cap e)$, since $x$ is Weierstrass exactly when $\reddiv{x}{D_N}$ has an ``extra'' chip, i.e. when the $N-g$ chips on $x$ collide with a reverse-moving chip.
-Thus the net number of chips moving across the segment $e$ is equal to $N-g - \#(W_N \cap e)$ (up to some bounded error since the first and last reverse chips may move only partially along $e$).
-When we normalize by dividing by $N$, we have $\frac{g}{N} \to 0$ as $N\to \infty$ so we obtain \eqref{eq:approx-limit}.
+We first give an intuitive explanation for \eqref{eq:approx-limit}: the slope of the function $f_{\en}$ on a directed segment is equal to the net flow of chips across the segment, as we move from $\reddiv{\startv}{D_{\en}}$ to $\reddiv{\tailv}{D_{\en}}$ along any path in the linear system $|D_{\en}|$.
+If we follow $\reddiv{x}{D_{\en}}$ as $x$ varies from $\startv$ to $\tailv$, we have $\en-g$ chips moving in the ``forward'' direction of $e$ (following $x$) and some number of chips moving in the reverse direction one-by-one.
+The number of ``reverse-moving'' chips is equal to $\#(W_{\en}\cap e)$, since $x$ is in $W_n$ exactly when $\reddiv{x}{D_{\en}}$ has an ``extra'' chip at $x$, i.e. when the $\en-g$ chips on $x$ collide with a reverse-moving chip.
+Thus the net number of chips moving across the segment $e$ is equal to $(\en-g) - \#(W_{\en} \cap e)$, up to some bounded error due to boundary behavior.
+This yields \eqref{eq:approx-limit} after dividing by $\en$ and taking $\en \to \infty$.

-Now we give a more detailed rigorous argument.
-We parametrize the segment $e$ by the real interval $[0,L]$, sending $0\mapsto s$ and $L \mapsto t$.
-Consider the map